Protecting access to treatments for Medicare patients with the most complex conditions.

 Part D's Essential Patient Safeguard

-A new study from the Partnership for Part D Access confirms that the Medicare Part D protected classes policy is an essential pillar of protection for beneficiaries with complex health conditions.
-Yet, the research also highlights that Medicare prescription drug plans (PDPs) are increasingly limiting access to medications — even for patients with complex, chronic conditions Stakeholders Agree: Trump Part D Demo Must Be RepealedThe Trump administration's last-minute attempt to weaken Medicare's six protected classes has been widely rebuked by a broad, diverse group of stakeholders within the patient community:
+Research Undermines Attacks on Six Protected ClassesA study from the Partnership for Part D Access confirms that the Medicare Part D protected classes policy is an essential pillar of protection for beneficiaries with complex health conditions.
+Yet, the research also highlights that Medicare prescription drug plans (PDPs) are increasingly limiting access to medications — even for patients with complex, chronic conditions |

-Report: High Rates of Low-Cost Generics in Protected ClassesThe Partnership for Part D Access has released a new analysis prepared by Avalere Health which finds Medicare’s existing protected classes policy is working as intended for Medicare beneficiaries with some of the most complex health conditions: cancer, HIV, transplant recipients, epilepsy, and mental illness among others.
+Report: High Rates of Low-Cost Generics in Protected ClassesThe Partnership for Part D Access has released an analysis prepared by Avalere Health which finds Medicare’s existing protected classes policy is working as intended for Medicare beneficiaries with some of the most complex health conditions: cancer, HIV, transplant recipients, epilepsy, and mental illness among others.
 Specifically, the findings clearly demonstrate that Medicare drug plans are aggressively employing utilization management and other tools across the six protected classes — meaning patients are directed to use lower-costing medications whenever appropriate.

 What You Need to Know About the Six Protected ClassesEvery day, millions of Americans rely upon their Medicare drug benefit to help manage their health conditions, including mental illness, organ transplants, epilepsy, Parkinson’s Disease, lupus, cancer and HIV.
 Because patients with these illnesses react differently to different medicines, access to the full range of effective medications is a crucial component of successful treatment and recovery.
 Medicare’s “Six Protected Class” policy has long stood as a guarantee to patients that their access to all available medications would never be in doubt.

-Pew: Changes to 'Six Protected Classes' Unlikely to Produce SavingsThe Pew Charitable Trusts concludes in a new report that savings from the elimination of protected classes may be minimal within the context of total program spending.
+Pew: Changes to 'Six Protected Classes' Unlikely to Produce SavingsThe Pew Charitable Trusts concludes in a report that savings from the elimination of protected classes may be minimal within the context of total program spending.
 The authors conclude that “lack of adequate access to medications can in some circumstances increase costs to other Medicare programs through increased hospitalizations from complications..."
 Issue Brief: Unique Incentives in Stand-Alone Drug Plans Necessitate Patient ProtectionsMedicare Part D plans don't pay for hospital or physician services.
 And as research demonstrates, this makes them less invested in keeping people healthy enough to avoid some hospital visits.

 Issue Brief: Medicare Drug Plans Exclude Coverage for Many Drugs in the ‘Protected Classes’